SiLab-group/sheds_data_scripts/README.md

 # SHEDS scripts
 This repository contains the scripts to read sheds data files.
 For the complete data with metadata the sav files should be used in R and python.

+## Content
+- `sheds_questions_up2025.csv`: contains the question ids over the years, 1 indicating the question occured in the given year
+- `sheds_explore.Rmd`: contains loading of the sav file in R with the metadata and some example graphs
+- `read_sav_example.ipynb`: contains loading of sav file in python with metadata and examples how to access metadata

 ## Loading

 1. Loading with metadata R: